josephbill/FlatIronReactProject/classmern/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+To start MongoDb

+1. In backend folder run : nodemon index.js

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />